Key Tips and Strategies for Creating Cross-Browser-Friendly Websites

 Use Polyfills and Shims

 Implementing polyfills and shims can provide fallbacks for unsupported features in older browsers.
-This ensures that your website remains functional even on outdated browsers, reducing compatibility issues.
+This ensures cross-browser compatibility so that your website remains functional even on outdated browsers, reducing browser compatibility issues.

 Use Feature Detection